kevindiu-kinto/dotfiles/README.md

 - `ssh-config` - SSH keys, config, and known_hosts
 - `docker-config` - Docker CLI configuration and registry credentials

-After container rebuilds, all your authentication, keys, and configurations will be retained!
+After container rebuilds, all your authentication, keys, configurations, and **Go development cache** will be retained!

 ## 🐳 Docker-in-Docker Support